Leprosy in Japan: The statement of the Japanese Leprosy Association on the Leprosy Prevention Law

 New leprosy patients should be treated on an outpatient basis, within the framework of the health insurance system.
 Hansen's disease centers should be established and specialists be trained.
 Outpatient treatment became possible even at the onset of the disease, and patients with erythema nodosum leprosum and leprous neuritis can be treated without much difficulty.

 Although there have been mysteries left unsolved concerning leprosy, such as the mode of transmission or the relationship between infection and development of symptoms, there were no reports suggesting leprosy is beyond the concept of ordinary infections.

 Therefore, the present law lost its basis for existence; medically speaking, the law deserved to be abrogated.
 As late as 1955, 91 percent of leprosy patients were hospitalized in leprosaria.
 Outpatient treatment became popular, but the management of patients continued to be leprosarium-centered.
 This did not align with the World Health Organization (WHO), which aims at the coexistence of patients and society.
 Therefore, Japan's management of leprosy was far from the remainder of the world.
 It cannot be denied that the isolation within the leprosaria made those working at hospitals and universities lose interest in the treatment of leprosy.
 The Japanese Leprosy Association deeply reflected on these matters, however, they did not lead toward an abrogation of the outdated law.
 They did not point out this failure of leprosy control because those working in leprosaria occupied the central part of the association, and they let the law exist to the present time.

-We have no right to condemn our senior leprologists who advocated isolation under the banner of "salvation" of the patients.
-However, we must listen to and hear the pitiful cries of those who have been separated from their families because of the leprosy stigma.
-Reflections and self-criticisms are urgently needed.

 Leprosy control should be nothing but medical control.
 It was our failure that we advocated isolation with a view to arousing public opinion, thereby stirring up the fear of leprosy in this country.
 The Japanese Leprosy Association and Japanese medical world need to reflect on this and recognize this fact again.